 Even though Asian medicine has been predominant in Asia for thousands of years, it is one of the newest primary health care professions in California and the U.S. The potential benefits of acupuncture and Asian medicine are widely recognized, and it is increasingly being integrated with the Western healthcare system.
 Since the 1970’s, when acupuncture and Asian medicine first became available in the United States, more than 15 million Americans have tried it.
 The risk of side effects is low and the potential benefits are endless.

-Moxibustion is use of the herb Mugwart to active qi in the body without using needles.Practitioners use moxibustion (also called moxa) to warm specific areas of the body and acupuncture points in order to stimulate circulation and through the channels and encourage the movement of qi and blood.
+Moxibustion is use of the herb Mugwart to active qi in the body without using needles.Practitioners use moxibustion (also called moxa) to warm specific areas of the body and acupuncture points in order to stimulate circulation through the channels and encourage the movement of qi and blood.
 Research has shown that moxa stimulates blood flow to the uterus and pelvic region and also turns breech babies, as well as alleviates pain and strengthen deficient conditions like anemia.
 The warmth of moxibustion is soothing and produces instant relaxation.

 Herbal medicine is the “other half” of Chinese medicine.
 Acupuncture alone offers many benefits, but it is the herbal formulations tailored specifically for you that will work with the innermost nature of your being to resolve health problems and restore balance.
 Licensed by the State of California, acupuncturists are thoroughly trained in herbal contraindications and pharmaceutical drug interactions.
 Many conditions can be treated with herbs alone.
 Ask Mia if she thinks herbs can help your condition.
-She only prescribes herbs and supplements that have been tested and proven safe.
+She only prescribes herbs and supplements that have been third party tested and proven safe.

 Nutritional & Lifestyle Counseling